vcfvct/aws-exam/README.md

   * A virtual private gateway is the VPN concentrator on the Amazon side of the VPN connection.
 If you've attached a virtual private gateway to your VPC and enabled route propagation on your route table, routes representing your VPN connection automatically appear as propagated routes in your route table
   * each [vpn connection](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html#VPNTunnels) has 2 tunnels, with each tunnel using a virtual private gateway public IP address.
 By adding another CG, we can provide 2 vpn connections and 4 tunnels for redundancy.
 The customer gateway IP address for the 2nd vpn connection must be publicly accessible.
   * VGW is not the initiator; CGW must initiate the tunnels
+* You can build a hub-and-spoke topology with AWS `Transit Gateway` that supports transitive routing.
+This simplifies the network topology and adds additional features over VPC peering.
+The restriction is VPCs must be in the same region, otherwise use the `Direct Connect Gateway` associated with Virtual Private Gateway.
+* An `Interface endpoint `uses AWS *PrivateLink* and is an elastic network interface (ENI) with a private IP address that serves as an entry point for traffic destined to a supported service.

 ## IAM
 * [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow).
 It assumes deny first, and then  evaluates deny then evaluate allow.